florianbreuer/DrinfeldModularPolynomialsLevelT/README.md

-# DrinfeldModularPolynomialsLevelT
+# Drinfeld Modular Polynomials of Level T
 Code to compute Drinfeld modular polynomials encoding cyclic T-isogenies.
-Companion to the paper "Drinfeld modular polynomials of level $T$"
+Companion to the paper of the same name, by Florian Breuer and Mahefason Heriniaina Razafinjatovo.